pdimens/harpy/getstarted.md

 @A00470:481:HNYFWDRX2:1:2101:16062:1031 BX:Z:A62C38B38D69 1:N:0:TATCAGTA+TTACTACT
 ```
 ==- 2.
 A reference genome, in FASTA format
-A plain haploid genome assembly in uncompressed FASTA format, where contigs names begin with `>` like the standard format.
+A plain haploid genome assembly in uncompressed FASTA format.
 ===

 ## Adding additional Snakamake parameters